pyeventsourcing/eventsourcing/README.md

 The `World` aggregate object has an `id` attribute.
 It is a version 4 universally unique identifier (UUID).
 This follows from the default behaviour of the `Aggregate` base class.
-This behaviour can be customised (see the documentation for details) to generate a version 5 UUID from the given `name`, or to use a value passed in directly when calling the aggregate class.

 ```python